grafana/grafana/docs/sources/developers/plugins/introduction-to-plugin-development/backend/_index.md

 #### Streaming

 The streaming capability allows a backend plugin to handle data source queries that are streaming.
-For more information, refer to [Build a streaming data source plugin]({{<relref  "../../create-a-grafana-plugin/develop-a-plugin/build-a-streaming-data-source-plugin" >}})
+For more information, refer to [Build a streaming data source plugin]({{< relref "../../create-a-grafana-plugin/develop-a-plugin/build-a-streaming-data-source-plugin" >}}).